A NET FOR SMALL FISHES

 “We are all caught, from the highest to the lowest, in nets of custom and propriety; those that cut themselves free do not swim away but are destroyed.”

 Lucy Jago draws us into the rich tapestry of the Jacobean Court in this gripping story of two women trying to better themselves in this unashamedly man’s world.
-Set in the court of King James I of England, Jago has woven a heart-breaking story based on the “Overbury Scandal” when Frances Howard and Anne Turner were accused of poisoning the courtier Thomas Overbury, two years after his supposed “natural” death in The Tower of London” in 1613.
+Set in the English court of King James I, Jago has woven a heart-breaking story based on the “Overbury Scandal” when Frances Howard and Anne Turner were accused of poisoning the courtier Thomas Overbury, two years after his supposed “natural” death in The Tower of London” in 1613.

 As these two forward thinking women navigate their position in this unashamedly man’s world, they commit wrongdoings with far reaching consequences.
 Jago doesn’t set out to challenge their innocence, rather she sets out to show the immorality and prejudices of a corrupt English court together with the fragility of women’s position within society and the fickle nature of the King’s favourites.
 This book has everything for a lively book club discussion, with much to compare with what is still happening today.

-The writing sometimes becomes a bit stilted, which maybe because this is Jago’s first fiction writing, she is a historical biographer.
+The writing sometimes becomes a bit stilted, because perhaps Jago is more at home with her non-fiction and documentary work.
 However, it builds up to an excellent and moving finale and the Den can see this being made into a drama for screen in the future.

 Reading Den tip – it is hard to remember all the different names at court so the list of principal actors at the start is an important reference point.